0xTwyne/protocol-mechanics/04-Protocol-Invariants/01-Non-Negative-Excess.md

 1. **Credit LP Protection**: It ensures that borrowers reserve the credit required, which protects Credit LPs from losing more than they should in external liquidation scenarios.

-2. **External Liquidation Prevention**: By preventing sufficient credit reservation, it maintains sufficient collateralization to avoid unexpected external liquidations.
+2. **External Liquidation Prevention**: By ensuring sufficient credit reservation, it maintains sufficient collateralization to avoid unexpected external liquidations.

 3. **Protocol Stability**: It helps maintain the mathematical relationships that power Twyne's design, ensuring the entire system operates as intended.